George Beurling: Early life

 George Beurling was born in 1921 in Verdun (now part of Montreal), Quebec into a religious family and was the third of five children in the family.
 His father, Frederick Gustav Beurling, was Swedish and a commercial artist working for the Claude Neon Company.
-His mother, Hetty Florence Gibbs, is of English descent and was born in the Montreal suburb of Pointe-Saint-Charles.
+His mother, Hetty Florence Gibbs, was of English descent and was born in the Montreal suburb of Pointe-Saint-Charles.

 George Beurling began to develop an interest in flying at the age of 6 when his father built him a model aircraft.
 His parents wanted him to study in McGill University and become a successful commercial artist like his father.
 At the age of 15, George quit school and took up a job to increase his income.
 One year later, he had logged 150 flying hours and passed all examinations for a commercial pilot licence.

-Wanting to increase his flying experience, he went to China, hoping to join the Chinese Nationalist Air Force by crossing the US border.
+Wanting to increase his flying experience, he set out for China, hoping to join the Chinese Nationalist Air Force by crossing the US border.
 He was intending to head to San Francisco and work for some while in China and later sign up for the job.
 Eventually, he was arrested as an immigrant at the border and was repatriated back home.
 He first took the controls of an aircraft in 1933, and was flying solo by 1938.
 He left school to work for an air freight company in Gravenhurst, Ontario, and soon gained a commercial licence.
 Beurling joined the Royal Air Force (RAF) in September 1940.

 Second World War

 With the outbreak of war, Beurling tried to join the Royal Canadian Air Force (RCAF), but his lack of academic qualifications led to his rejection.
 He then tried to join the Finnish Air Force (which was fighting the Soviets in the Winter War), but could not get his parents' permission.
-Instead, Beurling sailed across the Atlantic on a convoy, landing in Glasgow, intending to enlist in the Royal Air Force.
+Instead, Beurling sailed across the Atlantic on a convoy, landing in Glasgow, intending to enlist in the RAF.
 Unfortunately, he had forgotten his birth certificate and had to return to Canada.
 In September 1940, after he had survived the return trip, the RAF accepted him as a pilot.